jwczerwinski/CCNA-Mega-Lab/README.md

 <h1>Part 1 - Initial Setup</h1>
 <img src="https://i.imgur.com/MvVbDhm.png" height="80%" width="80%" /> <br />
-Adjust hostnames in this configuration file for each router/swtich based on the layer in the network topology (edge, core, distrbution, access), then copy and paste commands from configuration file into command line of device:<br />
+Adjust hostnames in this configuration file for each router/swtich based on the layer in the network topology (edge, core, distrbution, access), then copy and paste commands from configuration file into the command line of the devices:<br />

 [Part 1 - Initial Setup](https://github.com/jwczerwinski/CCNA-Mega-Lab/blob/main/Part%201%20-%20Initial%20Setup.txt)<br />
 Verify Results:<br />